-Ok, it’s not getting dark at five…yet.
-But it is starting to get dark earlier and earlier each week, and as fall turns into winter, you’re much more likely to be running in the dark.
-For about $40, you can make sure cars (and scooters, and hipsters on bikes, and skater bros) won’t miss you when you’re out for your post-work jog.
+If you work a nine to five, chances are you’re running in the dark November through February (at least).
+For about $40, you can make sure cars (and scooters, and hipsters on bikes, and skater bros) won’t miss you when you’re out crushing it.

 You’ll get the most bang for your buck with a reflective vest, however, not all vests are created equal.
-You can get more of a singlet style, which is eerily similar to the safety patrol belt you may or may not have worn in elementary school.
+There’s the “singlet” style, which is eerily similar to the safety patrol belt you may or may not have worn in elementary school.
 I wasn’t chosen as a safety patrol.
 But I’m not bitter.

 I opted for a true vest – the Amphipod Full-Visibility Vest to be exact.
-I liked it because, as you may have guessed, it makes you highly visible.
+I liked it because, as the name suggested, it has a ton of reflective material on it.
 Plus, it has a zipper pouch in the front which is awesome since lady’s running tights don’t usually have pockets larger than a pinky nail.
-I’ve kept keys, my ID, anything in that little pouch.
-It’s super handy!
+I’ve kept keys, ID, extra ear warmer, snacks, and more in that pouch.
+It’s super handy and surprisingly roomy.

 You can wear these on your wrists or ankles, but I prefer ankles since my feet move more than my wrists and are more likely to be caught by headlights.
 Having something around my ankles bothered me the first few runs, but I got used to it pretty quickly.
 Just make sure you clean them off every once in a while with a wipe or something – they get gross with all the sweat that drips down your legs.

-The entire get-up is not too ridiculous looking, and it’s pretty cheap to boot!
-I started with just the anklets since I was on a budget, and you will be okay with just one or the other.
+The entire get-up is not too ridiculous looking, and it’s pretty cheap!
+I started with just the anklets since I was on a budget, but added the vest since Denver drivers have a very liberal interpretation of stop signs and red lights.
+If you live in a quieter neighborhood, you’ll be totally fine with one or the other.